 Additionally, diagnostics SHOULD perform a thorough test of all CCCM hardware internal circuitry (e.g., vendor specific value-add functions).

 The above diagnostics MUST be run under the following circumstances:

-- 1. Every time the CCCM software is started, which is to include: - each time the CPE is rebooted. - immediately after new cable modem operating software has been downloaded. - the last phase of the installation process. - 2.
-On demand by the subscriber, by way of easy access established by the installation program.
+- 1. Every time the CCCM software is started, which is to include: - each time the CPE is rebooted. - immediately after new cable modem-operating software has been downloaded.